Autonomy-Network/frontend-challenge/README.md

  - `payWithAUTO` would be `false`
  - 'value' would be `ethForCall` + 0.01 ETH
-Send this transaction to the blockchain - this is the 1st and only transaction that the user sends
+Send this transaction to the blockchain - this is the 1st and only transaction that the user sends In this case, `ethForCall` is the amount of ETH to send to `sendEthAtTime` and therefore is how much ETH we want to send to the recipient - so this is the amount inputted by the user in the UI.
 3. When the condition is met, a bot executes the request.
 The bot pays the gas fees with the ETH sent with the request in 2. and any excess ETH is returned to the user.
 The `recipient` receives the ETH in this transaction.
 This is the 2nd transaction sent to the blockchain, but is not sent by the user directly.